Alexander-Minyushkin/devdataprod-avia-incidents/README.md

 This Shiny server shows distribution of time spent for investigation of avia incidents.
 Data for analisys downloaded from [NTSB Aviation Accident Database](http://catalog.data.gov/dataset/ntsb-aviation-accident-database-extract-of-aviation-accident-records-since-1982--ntsb-1962)

-Example of running application can be found here: http://alexander.shinyapps.io/avia_project/

 How to run
 ---------------------------